deepsquare-io/grid/cli/README.md

    --credits-wei value                                Allocated a number of credits.
 Unit is wei.
 Is a big int.
    --exit-on-job-exit, -e                             Exit the job after the job has finished and throw on error. (default: false)
    --job-name value                                   The job name.
-   --no-timestamp, --no-ts                            Exit the job after the job has finished and throw on error. (default: false)
-   --uses key=value [ --uses key=value ]              Uses flag.
+   --no-timestamp, --no-ts                            Hide timestamp. (default: false) --uses key=value [ --uses key=value ]              Uses flag.
 Used to filter the clusters.
-Format: key=value
-   --watch, -w                                        Watch logs after submitting the job (default: false)
+Format: key=value --watch, -w                                        Watch logs after submitting the job (default: false)